Skip to main content

 A set of security standards formed in 2004 and governed by the Payment Card Industry Security Standards Council (PCI SSC), the compliance scheme aims to secure credit and debit card transactions against data theft and fraud.

-The PCI Security Standards Council offers comprehensive standards and supporting materials to enhance data security for the payment card industry.
+The PCI SSC offers comprehensive standards and supporting materials to enhance data security for the payment card industry.
 These materials include a framework of specifications, tools, measurements and support resources to help organisations ensure the safe handling of cardholder information at every step.
 The keystone is the PCI Data Security Standard (PCI DSS), which provides an actionable framework for developing a robust payment card data security process — including prevention, detection and appropriate reaction to security incidents.

 Teraco is certified for the physical security requirements of PCI DSS.